MariusVanDerWijden/MariusVanDerWijden.github.io/_posts/2022-10-21-lightclients.md

 ---

 We recently had a long workshop in Bogota with the Flashbots team and other Relay runners.
-Afterwards I started thinking a bit about how to get rid of flashbots and democratize MEV even further.
+Afterwards I started thinking a bit about how to get rid of Flashbots and democratize MEV even further.
-One inital idea I had was to create a geth fork that could run bunch of basic MEV strategies (like arbitrage, liquidations, etc).
+One initial idea I had was to create a geth fork that could run bunch of basic MEV strategies (like arbitrage, liquidations, etc).
 All the strategies would be open source under a very strict license s.th. interested developers could add their strategies and no one (at least not big companies) is able to modify the code and not upstream their contributions.
 This would bring back power to the validators.